 The limitations affect people in Europe, Asia, Latin America, the Middle East, North Africa, and West Africa.
 Important travel routes, including those connecting Cuba and Nicaragua, have been severely affected.

-To lessen migrant exploitation and promote orderly movement, the United States prioritizes border security, cooperation with foreign partners, and legislative frameworks like the Immigration and Nationality Act.
+To mitigate migrant exploitation and facilitate orderly movement, the United States prioritizes border security, cooperation with foreign partners, and legislative frameworks, such as the Immigration and Nationality Act.